lxkeshu/call-app/readme.md

 Javascript call app model\
---> Where users can create there card\
+--> Where users can create their card\
 --> Cards are stored in local storage of the browser